 Named Patient Use Program for UPLIZNA® (inebilizumab-cdon)

-Horizon Therapeutics plc Announces Partnership with Clinigen Group to Launch Named Patient Use Program for UPLIZNA
+Horizon Therapeutics plc Announces Partnership with WEP Clinical on Named Patient Use Program for UPLIZNA

--- Program may enable health care providers to access UPLIZNA for people living with AQP4 antibody positive Neuromyelitis Optica Spectrum Disorder (NMOSD) who meet eligibility criteria --
+-- Program may enable health care providers to access UPLIZNA for adults living with anti-aquaporin-4 antibody positive (AQP4-IgG+) Neuromyelitis Optica Spectrum Disorder (NMOSD) who meet eligibility criteria --

-Horizon Therapeutics plc today announced a partnership with Clinigen Group, the global pharmaceutical Products and Services company, to make a Named Patient Use (NPU) Program available for UPLIZNA.
-The UPLIZNA NPU Program is for adult patients with anti-aquaporin-4 (AQP4) antibody positive NMOSD in countries where UPLIZNA is not approved by the country’s local regulatory authority.
+Horizon Therapeutics plc today announced a partnership with WEP Clinical to make a Named Patient Use (NPU) Program available for UPLIZNA.
+The UPLIZNA NPU Program is for adult patients who are AQP4-IgG+ NMOSD in countries where UPLIZNA is not approved by the country’s local regulatory authority.

 The UPLIZNA NPU Program is designed to provide an avenue for physicians – contingent on meeting eligibility criteria and receiving local health approval – to potentially prescribe UPLIZNA on behalf of patients who live in certain countries where it is not available.
-UPLIZNA is currently approved in the United States and Japan for the treatment of adults with AQP4 antibody positive NMOSD.
-In Japan, UPLIZNA is marketed by Mitsubishi Tanabe Pharma Corporation.
+UPLIZNA is currently approved in the United States, Japan and South Korea for the treatment of adults with AQP4-IgG+ NMOSD.
+In Japan and South Korea, UPLIZNA is marketed by Mitsubishi Tanabe Pharma Corporation.

-Through the NPU Program, Horizon and Clinigen will work together to enable health care providers to access UPLIZNA for adults who meet the eligibility criteria.
-Health care professionals can inquire for more details about UPLIZNA and the NPU Program by calling the Clinigen customer service team at +44 1932 824 123 (RoW) or +44 1932 824 100 (UK) or emailing MedicineAccess@clinigengroup.com.
+Through the NPU Program, Horizon and WEP will work together to enable health care providers to access UPLIZNA for adults who meet the eligibility criteria.
+Health care professionals can inquire for more details about UPLIZNA and the NPU Program by emailing WEP at NMOSD@wepclinical.com.

 NMOSD is a unifying term for neuromyelitis optica (NMO) and related syndromes.
-NMOSD is a rare, severe, relapsing, neuroinflammatory autoimmune disease that attacks the optic nerve, spinal cord and brain stem.1,2 Approximately 80 percent of all patients with NMOSD test positive for anti-AQP4 antibodies.3
+NMOSD is a rare, severe, relapsing, neuroinflammatory autoimmune disease that attacks the optic nerve, spinal cord and brain stem.1,2 Approximately 80% of all patients with NMOSD test positive for anti-AQP4 antibodies.3

 Horizon is focused on the discovery, development and commercialization of medicines that address critical needs for people impacted by rare, autoimmune and severe inflammatory diseases.
 Our pipeline is purposeful: we apply scientific expertise and courage to bring clinically meaningful therapies to patients.
 We believe science and compassion must work together to transform lives.
 For more information on how we go to incredible lengths to impact lives, please visit www.horizontherapeutics.com and follow us on Twitter, LinkedIn, Instagram and Facebook.